Towton Battlefield Trail

 The walk is a signposted circuit of the battlefield beginning in Towton Village.
 Head west on Old London Road and then following the signs for the Towton Battlefield Trail.
 Follow the trail and you will come across information signs detailing the history of the land.
 It may be muddy this time of year so bring your walking boots.
 Although it is a much safer walk than if you were to walk it in March 1461!

 Guides are available twice a month from the Towton Battlefield Society in a 2-and-a-half-mile informative route from a history enthusiast.
-For more Walkshire Walks of the Day follow this link.

 Related Accommodation